 Consequences Intended Unintended Economy Future mobility modes and service models strengthen the existing mobility eco-system making it more efficient and higher capacity, both increasing productivity and enabling more movement in support of the economy.
-Some developments may increase the demand for travel (e.g. due to the lower cost of operating electric vehicles) generating more traffic congestion, resulting in lower productivity.
+Some developments may increase the deman operating electric vehicles) generating more t productivity.
 Digital-as-a-Mode services increase efficiency of some activities and reduce demand for travel, releasing capacity in the mobility networks.
-Productivity could be reduced in some industries by remote working due to the lack of direct human interaction.
+Productivity could be reduced in some indust direct human interaction.
 New modes and services provide commercial opportunities for businesses in the South East supporting the local economy.
-Potential opportunities for global businesses to operate mobility in the South East could exclude local start-ups and SMEs from entering the market.
-Environment Decarbonisation of mobility significantly reduces emissions that lead to climate change and poor air quality.
-Demand for scarce resources to support the manufacture of new modes and propulsion methods causes environmental harm abroad.
+Potential opportunities for global businesses t exclude local start-ups and SMEs from entering Environment Decarbonisation of mobility significantly reduces emissions that lead to climate change and poor air quality.
+Demand for scarce resources to support the m methods causes environmental harm abroad.
 Reduced need to travel could alter the overall environmental footprint of mobility and potentially reduce the demand for land to support new infrastructure delivery.
-The developments and failures in new mobility modes result in early obsolescence and stranded assets generating environmentally harmful waste.
-Decarbonisation does not eliminate vehicle emissions that cause poor air quality (e.g. from tyre and brake wear).
+The developments and failures in new mobilit stranded assets generating environmentally h Decarbonisation does not eliminate vehicle er from tyre and brake wear).
 People New modes and services widen access to opportunities across society reducing isolation and exclusion.
-Some sections of society may be left behind where new modes and service models do not support their particular needs, building on existing inequalities in society.
-Active travel should be encouraged through new modes and infrastructure leading to healthier lives.
-New modes may compete with active travel reducing the amount of physical activity and exacerbating existing population-wide health issues.
-Reduced demand for travel for a range of purposes, through the delivery of Digital-as-a-Mode services releases time for other activities and generates better quality of life.
-Reduced demand for some journeys increases demand for others, generating shifts in travel patterns, both temporally and spatially.
+Some sections of society may be left behind w not support their particular needs, building or Active travel should be encouraged through new modes and infrastructure leading to healthier lives.
+New modes may compete with active travel re and exacerbating existing population-wide he Reduced demand for travel for a range of purposes, through the delivery of Digital-as-a- Mode services releases time for other activities and generates better quality of life.
+Reduced demand for some journeys increases travel patterns, both temporally and spatially.
 Places New modes and service models may bring new opportunities to increase connectivity and accessibility in rural areas enabling them to catch up with urban areas.
-The connectivity gap between urban and rural areas may widen if new modes and service models are not sustainable in rural locations.
-Employment Increasingly people will be able to work remotely and/or more flexibly, for some of the time and for some roles.
+The connectivity gap between urban and rura service models are not sustainable in rural loc Employment Increasingly people will be able to work remotely and/or more flexibly, for some of the time and for some roles.
 More people will be able to work while travelling increasing productivity and providing further flexibility.
-Increasing capability for some jobs to be undertaken at home or remotely may disadvantage those employees who have to travel to workplaces.
-This could result in some jobs, including low paid roles, having a higher burden of travel-related costs.
-Education Digital services provide more access to education remotely, reducing the need to travel long distances to learn.
+Increasing capability for some jobs to be under disadvantage those employees who have to tr some jobs, including low paid roles, having a h Education Digital services provide more access to education remotely, reducing the need to travel long distances to learn.
 This may also increase the flexibility for individuals for how they learn, opening opportunities for more people who have been excluded from education.
-New modes and services may require education and training in the mobility industry to enable human resources to flex to meet new demands on their knowledge and skills.
-Reduced physical presence alters the quality of learning.
-Healthcare Digitally accessed healthcare may reduce the need to travel to access medical and social support.
+New modes and services may require education enable human resources to flex to meet new of Reduced physical presence alters the quality of Healthcare Digitally accessed healthcare may reduce the need to travel to access medical and social support.
 This could make health services more efficient and less transport dependent whilst also reducing stresses on patients and careers.
-Reduced physical examination may result in inaccurate diagnoses.
-Reduced physical presence reduces the opportunities to identify other medical issues resulting in missed diagnoses.
+Reduced physical presence uners the quality of Reduced physical examination may result in in presence reduces the opportunities to identify diagnoses.
 Quicker diagnosis may also generate improved health outcomes.
 Medical logistics is more efficient, reducing costs and increasing access to medicines for patients.
 Retail/ services People have increased access to retail and services through digital services, with reduced demand for travel for these purposes.
-Further reductions in physical retail and changes to the 'High Street' and town centres.
-Freight and logistics for retail becomes more efficient reducing costs, cutting waste and reducing environmental harms.
+Further reductions in physical retail and chang Freight and logistics for retail becomes more efficient reducing costs, cutting waste and reducing environmental harms.